splunk/splunk-ansible/docs/CONTRIBUTING.md

 ----

 ## Prerequisites
-When contributing to this repository, please first discuss the change you wish to make via a Github issue, Slack message, email, or via other channels with the owners of this repository.
+When contributing to this repository, please first discuss the change you wish to make via a GitHub issue, Slack message, email, or via other channels with the owners of this repository.

 ##### Contributor License Agreement
-At the moment, we can only accept pull requests submitted from:
+At the moment, we can only accept pull requests submitted from either:
 * Splunk employees or
 * Individuals that have signed our contribution agreement

 If you wish to be a contributing member of our community, please see the agreement [for individuals](https://www.splunk.com/goto/individualcontributions) or [for organizations](https://www.splunk.com/goto/contributions).

 ##### Code of Conduct
 Please make sure to read and observe our [Code of Conduct](contributing/code-of-conduct.md).
 Please follow it in all of your interactions involving the project.